qbikez/dak4.net/notes.md

 Look in config files or env variables for overrides

 readiness: check my dependencies and die if some are not available. let platform (k8s) handle that.

+metrics: docker exposes them in Prometheus format

+when using 3rd party image, better to create own image from it and bake in own defaults for config